|John Broskie's Guide to Tube Circuit Analysis & Design|

-Note that the drain resistor is the same value than the source resistor, which is a testament to how high the MOSFET's transconductance is.
+Note that the drain resistor is the same value a the source resistor, which is a testament to how high the MOSFET's transconductance is, as the power-supply-noise still obtains.
 Here is the SPICE-generated Fourier graph for the above circuit.

 The problem with this circuit is that although the power MOSFET need only swing a few volts to make the headphones thunder, the MOSFET and its drain and source resistors must displace the entire B+ voltage of 150V.
 Assuming an idle current of 100mA, this results in 15W of heat dissipation from the split-load phase splitter at idle.
 That's a lot of wasted power to develop only 0.15W into a 32-ohm headphone driver—double this for stereo listening.
 In other words, we went from 8.33% theoretical efficiency down to 1% actual efficiency.

 By the way, I am sure that some readers wonder why I didn't just direct couple the first state to the output stage, as the MOSFET's high turn-on voltage would buy us the needed voltage headroom to drive headphones.